polkadot-developers/substrate-developer-hub.github.io/docs/knowledgebase/getting-started/index.md

 ### Ubuntu/Debian

-Use a favorite terminal shell to execute the following commands:
+Use a terminal shell to execute the following commands:

 ```bash
 sudo apt update